ntustison/ANTsXMouseBrainMapping/Manuscript/intro.md

-Recent efforts by the National Institutes of Health's Brain Research Through Advancing Innovative Neurotechnologies (BRAIN) Initiative has pushed for large-scale, international collaborative efforts to utilize these advanced single cell techniques to create a comprehensive reference database for high-resolution transcriptomic, epigenomic, structural and imaging data of the mouse brain.
-This consortium of laboratories and data centers, known as the BRAIN Initiative Cell Census Network (BICCN), has to date archived datasets encompassing over 40 different multi-modal profiling techniques from more than 30 research groups, each providing unique characterizations of distinct cell types in the brain [@hawrylycz:2023aa].
-Several of these modalities have been further developed into reference atlases to facilitate spatial alignment of individual brains and different data types into a common coordinate framework (CCF), thus allowing diverse single-cell information to be integrated and analyzed in tandem.
-The most notable of these atlases is the Allen Mouse Brain Common Coordinate Framework (AllenCCFv3) [@Wang:2020aa], which serves as the primary target coordinate space to which the majority of BICCN mouse data are mapped.
+Recent efforts by the National Institutes of Health's Brain Research Through Advancing Innovative Neurotechnologies (BRAIN) Initiative has pushed for large-scale, international collaborative efforts to utilize these advanced single-cell techniques to create a comprehensive reference database for high-resolution transcriptomic, epigenomic, structural and imaging data of the mouse brain.
+This consortium of laboratories and data centers, known as the BRAIN Initiative Cell Census Network (BICCN), has archived datasets encompassing over 40 different multi-modal profiling techniques from more than 30 research groups, each providing unique characterizations of distinct cell types in the brain [@hawrylycz:2023aa].
+Several of these modalities have been further developed into reference atlases to facilitate spatial alignment of individual brains and different data types into a common coordinate framework (CCF), thus allowing diverse single-cell information to be analyzed in an integrated manner.
+The most notable of these atlases is the Allen Mouse Brain Common Coordinate Framework (AllenCCFv3) [@Wang:2020aa], which serves as a primary target coordinate space for much of the work associated with the BICCN.
 Other atlases include modality-specific atlases [@perens:2021aa;@ma:2005aa;@qu:2022aa], and spatiotemporal atlases [@Kronman:2023aa;@chuang:2011aa] for the developing mouse brain.

 ## Mouse brain mapping